YunzheZJU/Berryfolio/README.md

 ```
 Done!
 Now you can open [http://localhost:8080][localhost] for fun!

-For moe information, please see PDFs under `/documents`
+For more information, please see PDFs under `/documents`

 Structure
 -------------